Control AI Email Autonomy as a Policy, Not a Prompt

 What does the agent receive when its send is blocked or queued?

-The send_email and reply_email responses include a status field.
-In gated modes, status will be "pending" along with a message_id and estimated_review_time.
-In read_only mode, the response is a 403 with error: action_blocked and a reason field explaining the oversight_mode constraint.
+The send and reply responses include a status field.
+In gated modes, the response is a 202 with status "pending_scan" along with the message id and thread_id, plus a human-readable message explaining it is held for approval.
+In read_only mode, the response is a 403 with an error field explaining the oversight_mode constraint.
 Agents should check the status field and handle the pending case explicitly rather than assuming immediate delivery.

 Explore more use cases